bobbyromeo/mypihc/README.md

 A web interface to remotely control/schedule 433MHz power switches, a PIR sensor alarm, and record from foscam IP cameras all through a Raspberry Pi.
 At the very least it needs a Raspberry Pi to function ;-) and some basic programming skills (Bash, PHP, HTML, Python, JS) if you wish to alter any part of the code.

-Check [this article](http://bobbyromeo.com/wp/diy-alarm-monitoring-system-w-raspberry-pi-foscam-sensors/) for instructions and screenshots.
+Check [this article](http://bobbyromeo.com/wp/diy-alarm-monitoring-system-w-raspberry-pi-foscam-sensors/) for instructions and for a more in depth explanation of the project.

 ![alt tag](https://raw.githubusercontent.com/bobbyromeo/mypihc/master/img/MyPi-Home-Control-Interface-1.png)